 For the Simplified Chinese translation, click 中文译文.

 For version control enabled projects (projects with Team Server or other SVN servers), the Stories pane displays the stories and tasks of the current Sprint.
 Stories, tasks, and sprints are created and managed in the Developer Portal.
 For more information on stories, see Stories.
-For more information on tasks, see the Adding Tasks to a Story section in Stories.
+For more information on tasks, see the Adding a Task to a Story section in Stories.

 In the Stories pane, you can view the stories and tasks of the current sprint, show or hide done stories, open their details, change the status of the stories and tasks, and open documents connected to stories.